 - 1 pound top sirloin or skirt steak cut into this strips, across the grain

-- 2 teaspoons mirin (can substitute rice vinegar)
+- 2 tablespoons mirin (can substitute rice vinegar)

 - 1 tablespoon oyster sauce